I didn’t pay my rent on time. It was my mistake. So if my landlord tells me to move out, I have no choice but to leave straight away.

 Unpaid rent.
 If you don’t pay your rent on time, or if you don’t pay in full, the landlord can give you a 10-day eviction notice.
 If you haven’t paid your utilities in time, the landlord can give you a written demand to pay.
 If you don’t pay up within 30 days, the landlord can give you a 10-day eviction notice.

 A new purchaser or their close family are moving in.
 This may happen if the landlord sells the rental unit.
 The new purchaser may decide they want to take over the rental unit for themselves.
-In this case, the landlord can give you a three-month notice on behalf of the purchaser.
+The landlord must give you a three-month notice on behalf of the purchaser.

 The landlord plans to do major renovations.
 In this case, the landlord must ask the Residential Tenancy Branch for permission to evict you.
 They can’t simply give you an eviction notice.
 The notice period is four months.